TrustworthyBlake/ktxGamePrototype01/proprog_individual_AndreasBlakli.md

 have to move on to the next task and the planned refactor was never done (it was always put on the “backburner”, and I never got time to fix it).
 Trying to decide what the right thing to do, was difficult and obviously I could have done this better.
 It has however been a good learning experience as I will now prioritize to write all comments as I implement the core functionality, since its too easy to think, it will get done later.
 Otherwise, I think I did a good job by sticking to the object-oriented programming paradigm.
-The entity component system in the game engine is an object-oriented approach to dealing with “actors” or objects within a “scene” or game world.
+The entity component system in the game engine is an object-oriented approach combined with a data-oriented design for dealing with “actors” or objects within a “scene” or game world.
+The data-oriented design approach optimizes and helps with the performance of the game engine.
 One system that got a little out of control and was given to much responsibility in the end was the InteractableSystem it is primarily for handling collisions between objects, but it currently also has the responsibility to remove entities from the engine.
 Removal of entities should be moved into a new system specifically designed for that functionality.
 Automated tests would have been nice to have Implemented but was not prioritized and never implemented.
 This made testing a little tedious in general but made little difference to the testing of the game as that needed actual playtesting by a user.
 I feel I did a good job with testing the code before pushing into the main branch and creating new branches when new major functionality was being developed.